HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Related Work

-The difficulty of~\Cref{eq:IF} lies in computing the inverse of Hessian $H_T^{-1}$, for which the naive approach is infeasible due to the size of modern DNNs.
+The difficulty of equation~\eqref{eq:IF} lies in computing the inverse of Hessian $\hessian[T]^{-1}$, for which the naive approach is infeasible due to the size of modern DNNs.
 Koh \& Liang introduced two methods for this purpose.
-First, when $H$ is positive definite, we find $H^{-1} \vect{v}$ as the vector ${\vect{\phi}}$ that minimizes $\vect{\phi}^\top H \vect{\phi} + \vect{v}^\top \vect{\phi}$ using conjugate gradient.
-When $H$ is not positive definite or is singular, we increment its diagonal by a small damping factor.